maggietsui/Project1/README.md

 ## Documentation

-### PairwiseAligner
+### PairwiseAligner Class
 A parent class used to align two sequences

 #### read_sequence(self,file):
 Method that reads in a protein sequence from a fasta file
 Parameters:
 	file: Path to fasta file
 Returns: list containing the sequence from the file, in uppercase